 - 1. Reserves for 2010-2020 are based on McDaniel & Associates Consultants Ltd.'s ("McDaniel") reserves evaluation reports effective December 31 of the respective year in accordance with NI 51-101 and the COGE Handbook. - 2.
 For production and TPP reserves, the constituent product types and their respective quantities may be found in the Annual Information Form for the respective year, copies of which may be accessed through the SEDAR website (www.sedar.com). - 3.
-CAGR is the compound annual growth rate representing the measure of annual growth over multiple time periods.
+CAGR is the compound annual growth rate representing the measure of annual growth over multiple time periods. - 4.
+Refer to slide 6 disclosures for 2021 cash flow and production estimates

-1. CO2 emissions and storage are based on gross operated numbers.
+CO2 emissions and storage are based on gross operated numbers.
 Whitecap has a 65.3% operated working interest in the Weyburn Unit.